Tilalok/ApolloGap/README.md

 # ApolloGap
 This Python script utilizes the Binance API to perform triangular arbitrage in the cryptocurrency market.
+It continuously fetches currency pair prices, calculating implied rates and potential profits while considering fees, slippage, and execution delays.
+If profit surpasses a set threshold and slippage is acceptable, it simulates executing arbitrage trades.
+The bot aims to capitalize on market inefficiencies through rapid and automated trading strategies.